 Fall, 3 cr (I) Czuprysnki, Friedrich:(Crosslisted with Ahabs, MM&I) Development and functions of immune response in animals; a comprehensive study of experimental humoral and cellular immunity.
 Pre-Req: Two sem chem and one sem zoology or gen biology.

 Microbiology 545: Topics in Biotechnology

-II1 cr (I)Johnson:(Crosslisted with Oncology) Seminars on current topics in agricultural, medical, and industrial biotechnology such as: microbiological production of food, drink, biopharmaceuticals; production methods, genetic engineering (vectors, recombination cloning), continuous fermentation; bioconversion processes and production of chemicals from biomass; plant biotechnology; transgenic animals.
+Spring, 1 cr (Intermediate), Johnson: Seminars on current topics in agricultural, medical, and industrial biotechnology such as: microbiological production of food, drink, biopharmaceuticals; production methods, genetic engineering (vectors, recombination cloning), continuous fermentation; bioconversion processes and production of chemicals from biomass; plant biotechnology; transgenic animals.

 Microbiology 607: Advanced Microbial Genetics

-II, 3 cr (B) Wang: Molecular genetic methods and related aspects of prokaryotic and lower eukaryotic biology, as well as critical analysis of the scientific literature.
+Spring, 3 cr (Biological Science) Wang: Molecular genetic methods and related aspects of prokaryotic and lower eukaryotic biology, as well as critical analysis of the scientific literature.
 Approximately two-thirds of the course will focus on prokaryotes and one-third on lower eukaryotic microbes.
-Prereq> Genetics 466 or equiv, Biochem 501 or equiv, & Grad st or cons inst
+Pre-Req: Genetics 466 or equiv, Biochem 501 or equiv, & Grad st or cons inst

 Microbiology 612: Prokaryotic Molecular Biology